Rules for the 2023 Midwest Fall Cup

 Standings will be decided by the following format:

-The following will be the tie break should one occur:
+The following tie breakers will be considered should a tie in points occur:

-• Head to head result (if three teams tie go to #2)
+• Head to head result (if three teams tie, move to next tie breaker)

 • Fewest goals allowed

 • Tournament Director decision (PK shootout if feasible, otherwise coin flip)

 • Before a throw-in in your team’s favor.
 If a player for the opposing team is at the mid-field flag waiting to be a substitute when the team that is awarded a throw-in has a substitute to enter the game, the substitute for the opposing team may also enter the game.
 If the team that has been awarded a throw-in does not have a substitute, then neither team may substitute a player.

 • Before a goal kick for either team

 • After an injury, if the injured player is substituted

 • After a caution, 1 for 1, if the cautioned player is substituted

 The length of each game and ball sizes will be as follows: